BrianKissell/BrianKissell/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Freelance Data Scientist" content = "Are you wanting utilize data to help improve your business decision-making?
+  title = "Freelance Data Scientist" content = "Are you wanting to utilize data to help improve your business decision-making?
 I would love to help you to do so successfully." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).